SOC 2 Terminology

-In the AICPA’s recent updates to SOC 2 reporting, many will notice that there are quite a few SOC 2 terminology changes.
-Most notably, the Trust Services Principles and Criteria will now be strictly referred to as the Trust Services Criteria.
+In the AICPA’s updates to SOC 2 reporting in 2018, there were quite a few SOC 2 terminology changes.
+Most notably, the Trust Services Principles and Criteria are now strictly referred to as the Trust Services Criteria.
 However, it’s important to note that the AICPA did not update the acronym to reflect this change.
 Instead, the acronym for Trust Services Criteria will remain TSP.

 Common Criteria and Additional Criteria

-The common criteria will still refer to the complete set of criteria for the security category, which is what the remaining categories are based on.
-There will also be additional criteria for each individual category.
+The common criteria refer to the complete set of criteria for the security category, which is what the remaining categories are based on.
+There is additional criteria for each individual category.
 For example, if a service organization includes both security and availability categories, the SOC 2 audit will be assessed on compliance with the common criteria as well as the following additional criteria for the availability category: